ekfriis/resume/friis_resume.md

         interpretation, to publication
     -   Developed new technical method to handle statistical uncertainties on spectral shapes
+    -   Led analysis and edited paper for three CMS public analyses
     -   Mentored seven graduate students
-    -   Lead analysis and edited paper for three CMS public analyses
+    -   Released stable versions of algorithms, analysis software, and results on time for multiple major conferences (the physicists' version of the product launch) per year
-    -   Developed an analysis software framework used to analyze petabytes of LHC data on the Open Science Grid
+    -   Lead developer and code manager of a C++ and Python software framework [1] used to analyze petabytes of LHC data on the Open Science Grid
+    -   Designed and implemented TCP/IP control/readout interface for
+        embedded systems in calorimeter trigger electronics [2]
+    -   Maintained and operated a distributed C++ control system for large and mission-critical installation of custom high-speed electronics
     -   Developed new high-speed identification algorithms for implementation on FPGAs
-    -   Liaised between electrical engineers and physicists during commissioning of new electronics
-    -   Maintained, developed, and operated distributed control system for large installation of custom high-speed electronics used to trigger on interesting collisions
+    -   Adapted statistical limit setting software to run on cluster computing resources

+\clearpage

 *   **University of California, Davis** (based in Davis and CERN)